hydroperfox/sunform/README.md

 * ASDoc is a tool used for generating HTML documentation from ActionScript 3 code.

-The Sunform SDK contains a flexible package manager which the MXML compiler is oriented to, which is able to create new projects through easy commands, build, debug, test units, share, and more.
+The Sunform SDK contains a flexible package manager which the MXML compiler is oriented to, which is able to create new projects through easy commands, build, debug, test units, share, generate ASDoc, and more.

+An online service may auto generate ASDoc for Sunform packages that have been shared online.

 The Sunform API supports bitmaps with alpha channel, shapes, effects, transforms, and more, in a display list tree.